AbeHandler/SpringRA/README.md

 - **Primary goal**: Submit an ICIS review paper in May 2026
 - **Secondary goal**: Learn about the attention economy for future study of the YouTube recommendation algorithm
 - **Stretch goal**: Convert the ICIS submission into the lit review for a journal paper on the YouTube algorithm.
-MISQ also has a theory and review section but I think it is very hard to get into.
+MISQ also has a theory and review section but AH thinks it is very hard to get into.

 ## Project plan